 Geologists have classified five different types of volcanoes.
 This classification is based on the geomorphic form, magma chemistry, & the explosiveness of the eruption.
 The least explosive type of volcano is called a basalt plateau.
 These volcanoes produce a very fluid basaltic magma with horizontal flows.
 Deposits of these volcanoes can be as thick as 1800 meters.
 Large basalt plateaus are found in the Columbia River Plateau, western India, northern Australia, Iceland, Brazil, Argentina, & Antarctica.
-Some basaltic magmas can produce very large slightly sloping volcanoes, 6 to 12°, that have gently flowing magmas called shield volcanoes of the Hawaiian Islands are typical of this type.
+Some basaltic magmas can produce very large slightly sloping volcanoes, 6 to 12°, that have gently flowing magmas called shield volcanoes Shield volcanoes can be up to 9000 meters tall.
+The volcanoes of the Hawaiian Islands are typical of this type.